Physicslibrary/ARKit-Stereoscope/README.md

 # Software

 1. Apple Swift Playgrounds (2.2) from iOS App Store.
 Swift Playgrounds lets kids program their iPad directly to access ARKit and Scenekit.
-2. Apple Safari for generating 3D OBJ files and Apple Files (both come with iOS) to store those files for Swift Playgrounds to import.
+2. Apple Safari for generating 3D OBJ files and Apple Files (both come with iOS) to store and unzip those files for Swift Playgrounds to import.

 <img src="owl-viewer.jpg" width="640">